Agreeableness: NEO PI

 Beginning in the 1970s, Paul Costa and Robert McCrae began researching the development of personality assessments based on factor models.
-Beginning with cluster analyses of Cattell's 16 Personality Factors, Costa and McCrae initially settled on a three-factor model of personality.
+Beginning with cluster analyses of Cattell's 16PF, Costa and McCrae initially settled on a three-factor model of personality.
 These three factors were neuroticism (vs. emotional stability), extraversion (vs. introversion), and openness (vs. closedness) to experience, resulting in the acronym "NEO."
 Due to similarities between their three-factor NEO Personality Inventory and Goldberg's Big Five, Costa and McCrae began to develop scales to assess agreeableness and conscientiousness in the early 1980s.
 This work culminated in the 1985 publication of the first NEO PI Manual to be based on the full Five Factor Model.
 Although this marked the introduction of agreeableness to the NEO PI, Costa and McCrae worked for an additional seven years to identify and elaborate on the facets comprising this factor in the Revised NEO Personality Inventory.

 NEO PI facets

 In the NEO PI, each of the five factors identified by Costa and McCrae are identified with six lower-level traits.
 Known as facets, the lower-level traits subsumed by agreeableness were first introduced with the 1992 publication of the revised version of the NEO PI.
-Based on the modern NEO PI-R, the six facets of agreeableness are: Trust, straightforwardness, Altruism, Compliance, Modesty, and Tender-Mindedness.
+Based on the modern NEO PI-R, the six facets of agreeableness are: trust, straightforwardness, altruism, compliance, modesty, and tender-mindedness.

 Trust

-Trust is a defining feature of psychosocial development, personality theory, and folk psychological conceptions of personality.
-Individuals who score high on this facet generally believe others' intentions to be benevolent and can be naive if taken to the extreme.
+Trust is viewed to be an important feature of psychosocial development, personality theory, and folk psychological conceptions of personality.
+Individuals who score high on trust generally believe others' intentions to be benevolent and can be naive if taken to the extreme.
 Those scoring low on this facet tend to be cynical and paranoid and view others as suspicious, dishonest, or dangerous.

 Straightforwardness

-Straightforwardness is the quality of being direct, open and honest in communicating with others.
+Straightforwardness is the quality of being direct, open, and honest in communicating with others.
 Despite a long history in moral philosophy, straightforwardness is not as vital to personality theory as the other facets of agreeableness.
 Those scoring high on straightforwardness tend to interact with others in a direct and honest manner.
-Low scorers are less direct, tend to be high in self-monitoring, are more reticent, and are generally deceitful or manipulative.
-Although the two concepts are not identical, those who score low on this facet tend to be high in Machiavellianism.
-Straightforwardness is similar to a dimension in the Interpersonal circumplex called "Ingenuous versus calculating."
+Low scorers are less direct, tend to be high in self-monitoring, are more reticent.
+Those who score low on this facet also tend to be high in Machiavellianism, being deceitful or manipulative with others.
+Straightforwardness is similar to a dimension in the Interpersonal circumplex called "ingenuous versus calculating."
 According to Michael C. Ashton and Kibeom Lee, straightforwardness is similar to the honesty aspect of honesty-humility in the HEXACO Model.

 Altruism

 Similar to altruism in animals and ethical altruism, this facet is defined by measures of selflessness, self-sacrifice, generosity, and consideration, courtesy, and concern for others.
 Altruism is similar to Alfred Adler's concept of social interest, which is a tendency to direct one's actions toward the betterment of society.
-Individuals who score low on Altruism tend to be discourteous, selfish, or greedy, a pattern of behaviors known as "self-interest" in Adlerian psychology.
+Individuals who score low on altruism tend to be discourteous, selfish, or greedy, a pattern of behaviors known as "self-interest" in Adlerian psychology.